MitchellStride/GarageDuino/README.md

 ## Blynk

-  I came across this application called Blynk and tested it on this project.
+  I came across this application called Blynk and  decided to test it on this project.
-  I shared the project with my housemates and now everyone can open the door.
+  The application was neat because setup was easy and it allowed me to easily share the application with my housemates so everyone can now open the garage door via their cell phones.

   ![Alt text](/pictures/blynkss.png?raw=true "Wiring Diagram")